 Once gross or total income is calculated, certain adjustments are applied to determine adjusted gross income.
 Common adjustments include eligible retirement account contributions, student loan interest, medical savings account contributions, qualified moving expenses, self-employment tax, early withdrawal penalties, and alimony paid.
 Adjustment amounts are deducted from total income to determine adjusted gross income.

 Adjusted gross income is further reduced by either the standard deduction or itemized deductions and by personal exemption amounts.
 The standard deduction amount varies depending on the taxpayer's filing status.

 Itemized deductions are deducted from adjusted gross income to determine the net income subject to tax.
 The most common itemized deductions are state and local income taxes, real property taxes, personal property taxes, home mortgage interest, investment interest, and charitable contributions.
-Certain itemized deductions such as medical expenses, casualty losses, employee business expenses, and miscellaneous deductions are deductible only to the extent that they exceed a certain percentage of adjusted gross income.
+Certain itemized deductions such as medical expenses, employee business expenses, and miscellaneous deductions are deductible only to the extent that they exceed a certain percentage of adjusted gross income.

 Taxpayers are also able to claim a personal exemption amount for the taxpayer plus a like amount for a spouse and each dependent child if applicable.
 Taxpayers can claim other relatives as dependents in certain limited circumstances.
 Itemized deductions and personal exemption amounts are phased out for higher income taxpayers.

 Determining Taxable Income